 If you are interested in Tunisia and the geography of Africa our large laminated map of Africa might be just what you need.
 It is a large political map of Africa that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Tunisia Cities: Beja, Ben Gardane, Bizerte, Carthage, Dehibat, Douz, El Hamma, El Kef, Gabes, Gafsa, Houmt Souq, Kasserine, Mahdia, Medenine, Moknine, Msaken, Nabeul, Nefta, Remada, Sekhira, Sfax, Sousse, Tabarqa, Tala, Tatouine, Tozeur, Tunis and Zarzis.
+Beja, Ben Gardane, Bizerte, Carthage, Dehibat, Douz, El Hamma, El Kef, Gabes, Gafsa, Houmt Souq, Kasserine, Mahdia, Medenine, Moknine, Msaken, Nabeul, Nefta, Remada, Sekhira, Sfax, Sousse, Tabarqa, Tala, Tataouine, Tozeur, Tunis and Zarzis.

-Tunisia Natural Resources: Metal resources for the country of Tunisia include iron ore, lead and zinc.
-Other natural resources present in Tunisia include petroleum, phosphates and salt.
+Metal resources for the country of Tunisia include iron ore, lead and zinc.
+Other natural resources present in Tunisia include petroleum, phosphates, and salt.

-Tunisia Environmental Issues: The country of Tunisia has water pollution from raw sewage, plus an already limited supply of natural fresh water resources.
+The country of Tunisia has water pollution from raw sewage, plus an already limited supply of natural freshwater resources.
 The disposal of toxic and hazardous waste is ineffective and this poses health risks.
-Land issues for Tunisia include deforestation; overgrazing; soil erosion; desertification.
+Land issues for Tunisia include deforestation, overgrazing, soil erosion, and desertification.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources.